We are in this

 How are building common areas (e.g., reception, lobby, front of the elevator, offices, activity rooms, etc.) maintained to prevent Coronavirus exposure?

-Staff disinfects all contact surfaces (e.g., handrails, reception, doors, furniture, desks, etc.) multiple times a day following CDC guidelines.
+Staff disinfects all contact surfaces (e.g., handrails, reception, doors, furniture, desks, etc.) multiple times a day, following CDC guidelines for cleaning and disinfection of high-touch surfaces.
 In addition, all common areas are provided with an alcohol-based hand sanitizer.

 Resident Engagement and Needs